 Load Data Using gpload

-).
-It handles parallel file-based external table setup and allows users to configure their data format, external table definition, and gpfdist
+The gpload utility of SynxDB loads data using readable external tables and the SynxDB parallel file server (gpfdist).
+It handles parallel file-based external table setup and allows users to configure their data format, external table definition, and gpfdist setup in a single configuration file.

 Note

-operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes " "
+In gpload, MERGE and UPDATE operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes " " to identify the column.

 To use gpload